 Murder and Attempted Murder under New Jersey Law

 Under New Jersey law, murder refers to the intentional taking of the life of another person or causing fatal injuries.
 Murder is a first-degree crime and can be charged under the following circumstances:

 - The defendant purposely or knowingly killed someone or caused serious bodily injuries that resulted in death.

 - The defendant caused the death of a person during an attempt or commission of certain serious felony crimes, such as kidnapping, robbery, sexual assault, terrorism, arson, and more.

-New Jersey does not require that someone had previously planned a killing to charge them with murder – only that in the moment, they intended to cause the death.
+New Jersey does not require that someone had previously planned a killing to charge them with murder – only that at the moment, they intended to cause the death.
 In the second type of murder, called “felony-murder,” the killing does not even have to be intentional.
-If they are intentionally committing another serious felony and death results, they can be charged with felony-murder even if they never intended for that death to occur.
+If they are intentionally committing another serious felony and death results, they can be charged with felony murder even if they never intended for that death to occur.

 Attempted murder, on the other hand, is a totally separate offense under New Jersey law.
 In order for someone to be charged with attempted murder, the following must be true:

 - The accused must have taken a substantial step toward the full commission of the crime

 - The alleged victim must not have died

 In New Jersey, a “substantial step” requires more than mere planning or arranging for a murder.
 Rather, the accused must have taken some sort of direct action to put the plan into motion.
 This means that – absent some outside factor or distraction – the murder would have likely taken place as planned.